 Shortsighted people buy houses, but strategic people buy communities.

 The developer may make greater immediate profits by selling 31 homes, but what will the quality of life be for the 31 new homeowners on this foggy and windswept hilltop?
 Except for Lunardi's Market, what services can residents find West of I-280?
 Zero!
+Moreover, many animals have been crossing Skyline Blvd, playing Russian Roulette with traffic, and finding themselves in forest islands surrounded by a sea of homes.
+Can we create a wildlife bridge combined with a bike/pedestrian trail over Skyline Blvd?

 Without a one-block bicycle and pedestrian transit way between Skyline Blvd and Glenview Dr, the potential opportunity to link 5 trails together will be lost forever, and there will be no justification for the BPAC to request a Southwest opening to Crestmoor Canyon at San Bruno Ave and Glenview.
 Without the Crestmoor Canyon Trail, there will be no option down the hill except via San Bruno Ave West, which barely has any sidewalk between Lunardi’s and Crestmoor, and absolutely nothing for bicyclists or pedestrians eastward.
 Walking or bicycling on the shoulders of this curvy and steep auto route at dawn or dusk can be terrifying!